Victordiamond/Celo-movie-ticket-tutorial/README.md

 The function verifies that the movie ticket is available for sale and that at least one ticket is available.
 It also ensures that the caller is not the movie administrator.

 Similar to the `buyBulkMovieTicket` function, it transfers the required amount of ERC20 tokens from the caller to the movie administrator using the `transferFrom` function.
-It updates the ticket sales and availability data, increments the user's ticket count, increases the total revenue, and emits a `TicketPurchase` event.
+It updates the ticket sales and availability data, increments the user's ticket count, increases the total revenue and emits a `TicketPurchase` event.

 **Refund Tickets**